• There are no suggestions because the search field is empty.

 Empathy is the ability to truly be present.
 It's the ability to hold a safe space for others to feel their own emotions completely and to be able to understand their experience.

-Empathy is one of the most vital of emotional fitness skills, especially during difficult times for a person or in the face of a crisis.
+Empathy is one of the most vital emotional fitness skills, especially during difficult times for a person or in the face of a crisis.
 Developing empathy will increase your emotional intelligence overall.

 What Is the Empathy Scale?